Vadimtro/vscode-quicksql/README.md

    - Syntax Highlighting
    - Syntax Error Checking

-The Command Palette features `Translate QSQL to DDL`, which execuresexecution would generate DDL definitions in new `.sql` file.
+The Command Palette features `Translate QSQL to DDL`, which execution would generate DDL definitions in new `.sql` file.

 ## Experimental JSON to QSQL feature